perception30/Blockchain-Based-Voting-Systems-for-Bangladesh/03_literature_review.md

 There is a significant research gap in how blockchain-based systems can be integrated with existing electoral processes and infrastructure:

 1. **Hybrid Systems**: More research is needed on hybrid systems that combine blockchain with traditional paper-based voting, which could be a transitional solution for countries like Bangladesh (Agora, 2018).
-2. **Legacy System Integration**: Studies on integrating blockchain with existing digital systems (e.g., electronic voting machines) are limited (Ansper et al., 2018).
+2. **Legacy System Integration**: Studies on integrating blockchain with existing digital systems (e.g., electronic voting machines) are limited (Augusto et al., 2019).
 3. **Legal and Regulatory Framework**: Research on adapting legal frameworks to accommodate blockchain voting, particularly in the context of developing countries like Bangladesh, is insufficient (Kouzmin et al., 2019).

 ### 3.4.3 Socio-Technical Considerations